augustusrollin/hover-bird/README.md

 # hover-bird
 This project that is essentially an extension to the game flappy bird.
 We will be adding several other modes/themes to the game that will change the character, background, pipes, and music that is being played.

 -   It will have the same structure of the actual game, meaning the bird will still go through the pipes to get a higher score.
-A main difference about the functionality of the game is how high the speed is at the current of the level is at, high score, and time alive.
+A main difference about the functionality of the game is how high the different types of themes, the up and down arrows, and a boost function.

 -   Another significant difference is the main menu, if we are able to get to that in the time we have been given.
-The main menu will consist of multiple themes that the user will be able to pick from, a default mode, jungle mode, futuristic mode, and a rainbow mode.
+The main menu will consist of multiple themes that the user will be able to pick from, a default mode, jungle mode, futuristic mode, hell mode, and a rainbow mode.
 Each mode will change the background/scenery, the character, the obstacles, and the music that is being played.

 ## Things to change/work on
 -   hitbox/collision